-Note: An example of the type of agreement required by clause 25.8 is set out at Schedule G. There is no requirement to use the form of agreement set out at Schedule G.
+NOTE: An example of the type of agreement required by clause 25.8 is set out at Schedule F-Agreement to Take Annual Leave in Advance.
+There is no requirement to use the form of agreement set out at Schedule F-Agreement to Take Annual Leave in Advance.